 Note: Students are also required to attend at least one event or session and Singapore Convention Week, a major international mediation event in Singapore during Week 2 of our course.
 These events may be F2F or online and most are free.
+Students are responsible for registering for an event during this Week.

-Singapore Convention (SC) Week 2024 registration is open.
+Singapore Convention (SC) Week 2025 registration is open.
 The registration link can be found on the website www.singaporeconventionweek.sg

 - a.
-For matters related to UNCITRAL Academy Conference registration, due to limited vacancies at the event, the default option for law students' participation at the UNCITRAL Academy Conference will be online. - b.
-For other SC Week partner events, the law students will need to register for each event on their own with the respective event organiser.
-Check out the above website for more details on various events as they become available. - c.
-Video recordings will not be available to those who are unable to sign up for any SC Week event.
+For SC Week events, students will need to register for each event on their own with the respective event organiser.
+Check out the above website for more details on various events as they become available. - b.
+Video recordings will not be available to those who do not sign up for any SC Week event.